 Government officials are predicting covid-19 vaccines will be available by the end of the year.
 However, plans for distribution are still being developed.
 Two vaccine manufacturers have submitted applications to the FDA.

 I should have been more prepared.
 The Australians warned us.
 The wildfires they experienced during their summer fire season were the worst in history.
 But here I am.
-Not only staying home due to covid-19, but now, I have to stay inside due to smoky air from wildfires throughout the West Coast.
+Not only staying home due to covid-19, but now, I have to stay inside due to smoky air from wildfires.

-As Labor Day approaches, it’s a time to celebrate American workers and take a look at how they’ve been impacted by the covid-19 pandemic.
-Although the United States is slowly regaining lost jobs, the national unemployment rate is still higher than normal at 10.2 percent as of July 2020.
+As Labor Day approaches, it’s a time to celebrate American workers and take a look at how they’ve been impacted by the pandemic.
+Although the U.S. is slowly regaining lost jobs, the unemployment rate is still higher than normal at 10.2 percent as of July 2020.